 We set out the boiled eggs and some white crayons to make designs and then got out the dyes for the intial dipping.
 We dipped and marveled at the amazing earthy colors, we double dipped some and then decided which ones we wanted to use and left them to soak.
 The lighter colors only sat for a half an hour to a few hours but the rich vivid ones (like the deep blue) sat over night.
 One thing that I didn't do was wash the eggs before hand, which you can see meant that the dye did not "take" in some places, but personally I loved the effect this had.

-the waxy crayon keeps the dye from taking,
+the waxy crayon keeps the dye from taking, we always enjoy making a few like these |

-these are the ones that sat over night
+these are the ones that sat over night |

-Fully dried and weather-beaten from being hunted
+Fully dried and weather-beaten from being hunted |

 1/4-1/2 cup plantstuffs